 From lots of hours invested in contacting patients in case of a security violation, to a patient’s trust loss and a disgrace on your brand recognition, there are several ways you could have to pay forcefully.

 In a nutshell, it is vital to set rules of HIPAA compliance.
-Then, you need to make sure that every healthcare provider, and the patients they are providing services, are familiar with them.
+Then, you need to make sure that every Healthcare IT Solutions Provider, and the patients they are providing services, are familiar with them.

 This conveys the message that you respect and value people’s dignity, privacy and of course individual decision-making.
 Also, it shows that you will try your best to safeguard these characteristics.